Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 Stripe Extension

-What It Does: Direct integration with Stripe for payment management and financial insights
+What It Does: Direct integration with Stripe for payment management and financial insights.

 # Check today's revenue